anira-project/anira/docs/sphinx/usage.rst

 The call is wait-free and real-time safe for all session configurations, including stateful (``session_exclusive_processor``) ones — it never sleeps, locks, allocates, or performs a syscall, and carries ``ANIRA_NONBLOCKING`` (clang's ``nonblocking`` attribute wherever clang has it, which RealtimeSanitizer builds enforce).
 The same in C: ``anira_handler_reset``, which also clears ``anira_handler_rt_error`` and re-arms its latches (:doc:`logging`).
 Call it from the thread that drives :cpp:func:`anira::InferenceHandler::process` (or :cpp:func:`anira::InferenceHandler::push_data` / :cpp:func:`anira::InferenceHandler::pop_data`), or ensure no such call is concurrent — and never concurrently with :cpp:func:`anira::InferenceHandler::prepare` or destruction.

 ..  note::
-    :cpp:func:`anira::InferenceHandler::reset` does not wait for in-flight inferences to finish: an inference thread may still be executing a — discarded — inference after the call returns, including user code in a custom backend or the :cpp:func:`anira::PrePostProcessor::before_inference` / :cpp:func:`anira::PrePostProcessor::after_inference` hooks.
+    :cpp:func:`anira::InferenceHandler::reset` does not wait for in-flight inferences to finish: an inference thread may still be executing a — discarded — inference after the call returns, including user code in a custom backend or the :cpp:func:`anira::PrePostProcessor::before_inference` / :cpp:func:`anira::PrePostProcessor::after_inference` hooks (a stage's ``before_inference`` / ``after_inference`` on the C handler).
 If you need the guarantee that no inference thread touches shared state anymore (e.g. before mutating parameters such code reads), call :cpp:func:`anira::InferenceHandler::prepare` — which drains all in-flight work — or synchronize within your own backend.

 ..  note::
     Until in-flight work finishes (bounded by one inference duration), its internal structures stay captive.
 If fresh data submitted in that window exhausts the remaining structure pool — likely on session-exclusive configurations, whose pools are small — the affected chunks complete as silence at their correct stream positions; the stream stays time-aligned and recovers by itself.

 ..  note::
     State that an engine keeps inside itself (e.g. a recurrent hidden state inside the backend) is opaque to anira and is not reset — no anira reset has ever touched it.
-For such models, splice or clear the state via the :cpp:func:`anira::PrePostProcessor::before_inference` / :cpp:func:`anira::PrePostProcessor::after_inference` hooks.
+For such models, splice or clear the state via the :cpp:func:`anira::PrePostProcessor::before_inference` / :cpp:func:`anira::PrePostProcessor::after_inference` hooks (a stage's ``before_inference`` / ``after_inference``, section 2).
 Declared state is different: a 3.x model whose state is explicit declares the pair with the role ``ANIRA_ROLE_STATE`` (section 1.1), and ``anira_handler_reset`` and ``anira_handler_prepare`` re-initialise it to zeros.
-The reset stays wait-free: the state is zeroed on the inference thread, at the first inference of the new stream, so an inference still in flight across the reset cannot seed the new stream.
+The reset stays wait-free: the state is zeroed on the inference thread, at the first inference of the new stream, so an inference still in flight across the reset cannot seed the new stream (section 3.4).